Understanding how carrierwave implements image uploading

 end

-The above code creates an attribute reader and writer method called cover
+The above code creates an attribute reader and writer method called cover.

-The object has a database field called cover_filename
+The object has a database field called cover_filename (which is a string).

 After an object has created or updated, the after_save callback is used to store the file in your

-rails app (within the public directory), then the object has its cover_filename
+rails app (within the public directory), then the object has its cover_filename attribute updated

 Then you can edit the show page: